dani-zed/dani-zed/README.md

 - 👋 Hi, I’m danish
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning python full stack
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me -insta@_dn67_
+- 📫 How to reach me -

 <!---
 dani-zed/dani-zed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.